 While inexpensive and pretty—that’s what it’s made for, after all!—decorative garden fencing is usually rather ineffective.
 Many styles are too low, and chickens will simply hop over them.
 Others are tall but have wide openings through which a chicken can easily squeeze.
 Decorative fencing may work to deter new chickens for a little while, but they’ll eventually become curious and determined to investigate what lies on the other side.

 Decorative fencing is best used in conjunction with another type of fencing.
 When it comes to keeping chickens safe, form over function is the name of the game.
-With that said, decorative fencing can enhance the aesthetics of an urban or suburban coop nicely, and indeed, a visually appealing coop is often a requirement for those keeping chickens within city limits.
+With that said, a decorative chicken fence can enhance the aesthetics of an urban or suburban coop nicely, and indeed, a visually appealing coop is often a requirement for those keeping chickens within city limits.